PaulKoumedzro/Phishing-Email-Investigation-Lab/README.md

 # Network-Penetration-Testing-Lab

 # Objective
 The objective of this network penetration testing lab is to simulate real-world cyber threats by evaluating the security posture of a networked environment.
 The lab aims to identify vulnerabilities in systems, applications, and configurations, assess their potential exploitability, and mitigating security flaws within network infrastructures.
-The purpose of the testing is to identify and document weaknesses in network devices, firewalls, servers and applications that could be exploited by malicious actors; improve defensive strategies by recommending mitigation techniques and security ehancements.
+The purpose of the testing is to identify and document weaknesses in network devices, servers and applications that could be exploited by malicious actors; improve defensive strategies by recommending mitigation techniques and security ehancements.
+This project will use Active Directory, Linux, Windows 10, and Metasploitable as the company infrastructure.

 # Skills Learned